vayakhel

 So, what shall we eat?

-As I said, this is going to be pricey.
-But if you have a bunch of people and everyone contributes either a dish or an ingredient, it’s probably do-able.
-From the top, if this menu is a little too extravagant for you, there are ways to make it less so, and still be a wonderful meal.
+As I forewarned, this is going to be extravagant.
+That said, if this menu is a little too over-the-top for you, there are ways to take it down a notch by making some substitutions.
+It will still be a wonderful meal.

 When the goal is to put together a superlatively elegant meal, my mind gravitates towards my favorite chef, Jean-Georges Vongerichten.
 J.G. has a plethora of fab duck recipes and I’m going to go with one of my favorites, which is easily replicated in a home kitchen.
 In fact, it comes straight from his cookbook, Home Cooking with Jean-Georges.

 Back to the menu: It’s Shabbat.
 There needs to be a soup.
 Why?
 Because.
 It’s Shabbat.
-But I want something light, to balance all these rich dishes.
-One of my favorite soups, one I’ve loved since I first tasted it as a child in a long-gone Spanish restaurant, is Garlic Soup.
+But I want something light, as a counterpoint to all these rich dishes.
+One of my favorite soups, one I’ve loved since I first tasted it as a child in a long-gone NYC Spanish restaurant, is Garlic Soup.
 It’s cooked in such a way that the garlic actually becomes sweet.
 Generally, it’s served with a crouton and a poached egg, but I’m going to switch that out here for some tiny saffron matzo balls.
-The recipe is simple: bloom ¼ teaspoon crushed saffron in the seltzer (make the matzo ball recipe using ½ cup matzo meal) for 5 minutes before adding it to the batter, and measure out 1 level teaspoon of batter per matzo ball.
+Start with my Grandma’s Matzo Ball recipe with a simple modification—bloom ¼ teaspoon crushed saffron in the seltzer for 5 minutes before adding it to the batter, and make them very small, using no more than 1- 1½ level teaspoon of batter per matzo ball.

 Now, what to serve alongside the duck…I’m going to go with a vegetable tian.
-There’s not a lot of work involved in making it—save slicing a lot of vegetables—and it’s delicious as well as gorgeous.
+There’s not a lot of work involved in making it—save slicing a lot of vegetables—and you can assemble it in advance.
+It’s delicious as well as gorgeous.
 I usually make 1 large one and serve it family style, but I think I’m going to go with little individuals ones, to plate along with the duck.
 These little crème brulée ramekins will work perfectly for the job, and they’re pretty inexpensive.
 You can make individuals like I’m doing, or make a large one for everyone to dig in to.

 And last but not least…a classic (almost) potato kugel.
-But this meal needs something more than just a delicious slice of my fabulous kugel.
-We’re going to layer in some morel mushrooms with the potatoes, and drizzle a bit of truffle oil over the top when it comes out of the oven.
+But this meal needs something more than just a delicious square of my fabulous kugel.
+We’re going to layer in some morel mushrooms with the potatoes and drizzle a bit of truffle oil over the top when it comes out of the oven.
 And instead of half oil, half chicken schmaltz like I usually use in my recipe, I’m going to use duck schmaltz (see sources above), which is brilliant with anything potato.
-You could also substitute dried porcini or chanterelle mushrooms, or even use your favorite fresh mushrooms so long as you sauté them first.

 I hope you have as much fun with this menu as I did.